glassoboe/Spiri_Public/simulator.rst

    :width: 100%
    :align: center
    :figclass: align-centered

 There are several other environments:

-The following command launches a model Citadel Hill, Halifax.
+The following command launches a model Citadel Hill, Halifax:

  ::